 Casper is a larger medium-sized city located in the state of Wyoming.
 With a population of 57,931 people and 14 constituent neighborhoods, Casper is the second largest community in Wyoming.

-Casper is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Casper isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Casper are a mix of both white- and blue-collar jobs.
 Overall, Casper is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Casper who work in office and administrative support (12.00%), sales jobs (10.04%), and management occupations (9.14%).